Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Rapid or irregular pulse

-Your doctor may order other tests to measure other factors in your blood.
+Your healthcare provider may order other tests to measure other factors in your blood, or in your heart, or both.
 These include:

 Blood gases or other tests to measure oxygen in the blood